Tenosynovitis (tendon sheath inflammation)

 A doctor can normally detect tenosynovitis by means of a brief examination.
 After talking to the patient, the doctor will look at and feel the painful area.
 He/she will also check to see which movements trigger or increase the pain.

 In most cases, no further tests are required.
-However, if the doctor suspects that another disease could be causing the symptoms, additional measures can be taken, such as blood tests, x-rays, or other imaging techniques, such as an ultrasound scan.
+However, if the doctor suspects that another disease could be causing the symptoms, additional measures can be taken – for example, blood tests, x-rays, or other imaging techniques, such as an ultrasound scan.
 The main purpose of running blood tests is to determine whether the inflammation is due to a bacterial infection.

 How is tenosynovitis treated?